How Does a Car Insurance Deductible Work?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Deductibles usually are paid on claims that fall under four types of coverage in the car insurance policy.
+Deductibles usually are paid on claims that fall under four types of coverage in your car insurance policy.

 1. Collision

-If you damage your vehicle in an accident where you are at fault, this damage is covered under your collision insurance.
+If you damage your vehicle in an accident where you are at fault, this damage will be covered under your collision insurance.
 However, you will need to pay a deductible on the claim.

 2. Comprehensive

 If your vehicle is damaged by something out of your control, your comprehensive insurance could pay for repairs.
-Examples include hitting a deer, backing into a lamppost or storm damage.
-This type of insurance also covers theft, vandalism and fire.
+Examples include hitting a deer, storm damage or theft.
+This type of insurance usually also covers vandalism and fire.
 These claims will incur a deductible.

 3. Uninsured or underinsured motorists